search

 • Hit the "Sweet Spot": Target a Flesch Reading Ease score of 60-70 for general web content.
 This ensures your text remains accessible to the widest possible audience.

-• Swap Complex Words: Review words underlined in red (3+ syllables).
+• Swap Complex Words: Review words underlined in pink (3+ syllables).
 Replacing "utilize" with "use" or "initiate" with "start" often makes your writing more punchy.

-• Shorten Long Sentences: Review sections highlighted in yellow (20+ words).
+• Shorten Long Sentences: Review sections highlighted in cyan (20+ words).
 Splitting these into two separate thoughts significantly boosts comprehension.

 • Match Your Audience: Use the Grade Level indicator to verify that your academic paper hits the "College" mark or your blog post stays around "8th Grade."